keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 idea **as a parable about the actual existence of personnel like Liebig**... <span class="page-ref">412</span>

+"The Devil's Chemists: 24 Conspirators of the International Farben Cartel Who Manufacture War" - DuBois

+> “I had good reason to know that Farben was the Machiavellian planner for all institutions in the world that had allied themselves with military aggression.” - DuBois

 > [Pökler's] course in polymer theory was taught by Professor-Doctor Laszlo Jamf, who was latest in the true succession, Liebig to August Wilhelm **von Hofmann**, to Herbert Ganister **to Laszlo Jamf, a direct chain** <span class="page-ref">161</span>